 If the submodel the user wants to place in a Super block already exists in the model, then the Region-to-Super-block operation of the Diagram menu can be used to place it in a Super block.
-This is done by specifying the region of the diagram containing the submodel concerned.
-This region is automatically replaced with a Super block with the appropriate number of input and output ports.
+This is done by first selecting the blocks (usually done by specifying the region of the diagram) to be placed in the submodel and then the application of the Region-to-Super-block operation.
+The selected blocks are automatically replaced with a Super block with the appropriate number of input and output ports.